Slow links, fast links, and the cost of gossip: Algorithms for Known Latencies

 \section{Algorithms for Known Latencies}

-In this section, we discuss the case where each node knows the latencies of the adjacent edges.
-We focus on the problem of all-to-all information dissemination (instead of one-to-all information dissemination), as it will simplify certain issues to solve the seemingly harder problem.
+In this section, we discuss the case where each node knows the latencies of all its adjacent edges.
+Later, in Section \ref{sec:upper_bounds}, we provide upper bounds for the case where nodes are not aware of the edge latencies.
+For this section only, we focus on the problem of all-to-all information dissemination (instead of one-to-all information dissemination), as it will simplify certain issues to solve the seemingly harder problem.

+Here, we provide two different solutions to the problem of all-to-all information dissemination.
+In Section \ref{spanner_algo} we provide a spanner based randomized algorithm that solves all-to-all information dissemination in $O(D\log^3n)$ rounds w.h.p., whereas in Section \ref{app:altalgo} we provide a pattern based deterministic solution for all-to-all broadcast taking $O(D\log^2n\log D)$ rounds.
+The additional $\log D$ factor (instead of $\log n$) makes the pattern based algorithm unsuitable for graphs with large diameters.
+Note that, for either algorithm, we assume that messages can be of polynomial size (in $n$).

+\para{All-to-all information dissemination} { Initially, each node begins with a source message and, when the protocol terminates, every node must have received all other source messages.}

 (Of course, all-to-all information dissemination also solves one-to-all information dissemination.
-And most one-to-all information dissemination algorithms can be used to solve all-to-all information dissemination by using them to collect and disseminate data.)
+Furthermore, most one-to-all information dissemination algorithms can be used to solve all-to-all information dissemination by using them to collect and disseminate data.)